Strengthening the Guyanese Criminal Justice System (2015 - 2021)

 2) To develop the capacity of the Guyanese criminal justice system to collect and effectively analyze CCTV camera digital evidence recorded at a crime scene.

-Activities focus on:
+Activities focused on: